yashodgayashan/choreo-pipeline-specification/docs/README.md

 3. Configure your pipeline either by:
    - **Plain Text**: Paste your YAML configuration directly
    - **Repository**: Provide the repository location containing your pipeline YAML
-4. Save to trigger pipeline execution
+4. Save and deploy to trigger pipeline execution

+### For Documentation Integration

+See [INTEGRATION.md](INTEGRATION.md) for detailed instructions on integrating with docs-choreo-dev.

 ## Pipeline Components